JabRef/user-documentation/en/faq/osx.md

 We advise using **Oracle Java 1.8.0\_161** for JabRef 4.x on OS X. It is available at [http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

+## Q: Where can I find JabRef's log files?

+A: It's in `Users/.../Library/Logs/jabref/version`.

 ### Checking Java and installing the correct version

 A quick Java check can be done in the terminal.
 Open _Applications_ -&gt; _Utilities_ -&gt; _Terminal.app_ and type `java -version`.
 Your output should look like this